Get,

 Also Read: Benefits of Ardha Matsyendrasana (Half Fish Pose) and How to Do it By Dr. Himani Bisht

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 What is Matsyasana

 Matsyasana means the fish pose.
 In Sanskrit, ’Matsya’ means ‘Fish’.
-This asana is named so as the final pose assumed by the body resembles a fish.1 It is an asana which may be beneficial in many ailments ranging from diabetes to painful menstruation.2,6
+This asana is named so that the final pose assumed by the body resembles a fish.1 It is an asana which may be beneficial in many ailments ranging from diabetes to painful menstruation.2,6

 Can Matsyasana be done during pregnancy?